Oxford Semester Experience

 Graduate students receive a total of 9 resident credits, three graduate semester credits for the academic director course and three graduate semester credits for each tutorial.

-Former program participants have taken the tutorials found in this document and were able to obtain approval for the credits listed: Oxford Tutorials by Major. *Please note, course approvals are dependent upon the individual and their tutorials and those listed in the document are not guaranteed approvals for every student.
-Students should speak to the department they wish to obtain credit towards to inquire about credit approvals for their semester in Oxford.
+Former program participants have taken the tutorials found in this document and were able to obtain approval for the credits listed: Oxford Tutorials by Major. *Please note, course approvals are dependent upon the individual and the content of their tutorials.
+The approvals listed in the document are not guaranteed course approvals for every student.
+Students should speak to the department who offers the credit they wish to obtain towards their tutorial to inquire about credit approvals for their semester in Oxford.

 Additional information on possible tutorial topics provided by our partner organization The Oxford Study Abroad Programme.